-Instruction for Filing for Privately Raised Investment Funds (2018) ("私募投资基金备案须知(2018)"), which was promulgated by the AMAC on January 12, 2018, seeks to improve the efficiency of filing for privately raised funds.
-In addition, it emphasizes that the overall requirements for and special risks of the filing for privately raised funds.
-On December 23, 2019, the Instructions for Filing of Privately Raised Investment Funds (2019) ("私募投资基金备案须知(2019)") was promulgated by the AMAC, specifying that privately raised funds shall be targeted at qualified investors and be raised from external parties through private offering.
+On December 23, 2019, the Instructions for Filing of Privately Raised Investment Funds (2019) (" (2019)") was promulgated by the AMAC, specifying that privately raised funds shall be targeted at qualified investors and be raised from external parties through private offering.
 For investments in a privately raised fund in the form of a non-legal person such as a partnership, fund distributors shall carry out penetration verification to determine whether the ultimate investors are qualified investors and compute the aggregate number of investors.
-If the investments are asset management products filed in accordance with the law, fund distributors need not carry out penetration verification to determine whether the aggregate number of investors.
-On June 2, 2022, the AMAC promulgated the Circular on Matters Concerning Registration/Filing of Privately Raised Fund Managers ("关于私募基金管理人登记备案工作相关事宜的通知"), hereinafter referred to as the "Registration/Filing formalities, (iii) to update the Document List for Privately Raised Fund Managers Registration/Filing (hereinafter referred to as the "Registration Document List"), and (iv) to release the Focuses of Attention in Privately Raised Fund Filing (hereinafter referred to as the "Filing FOAs").
+If the investments are asset management products filed in accordance with the law, fund distributors need not carry out penetration verification to determine whether the ultimate investors are qualified investors or compute the aggregate number of investors.
+On June 2, 2022, the AMAC promulgated the Circular on Matters Concerning Registration/Filing of Privately Raised Fund Managers (" "), hereinafter referred to as the "Registration/Filing Circular", whereby (i) to guide regularized development of the industry, (ii) to facilitate privately raised fund managers' and applicants' registration formalities, (iii) to update the Document List for Privately Raised Fund Managers Registration/Filing (hereinafter referred to as the "Registration Document List"), and (iv) to release the Focuses of Attention in Privately Raised Fund Filing (hereinafter referred to as the "Filing FOAs").
 To ensure smooth transition, a three-month transition period is provided for and, from September 3, 2022 onward, all applicants shall submit documents as required under the updated Registration Document List.
 The Filing FOAs took effect immediately.